alexissaari/LF.CartonCaps.Referrals.API/README.md

 > If Referral does not exist on User, throws `ReferralDoesNotExistOnUserException`

 ### Personal Notes
-I'll be honest, I didn't know how deep links worked before starting this project and most of what I loosely understand, I've learned from this webpage, [AppsFlyer Deep Linking For Developers](https://www.appsflyer.com/resources/guides/deep-linking-for-developers/).
-My understanding is a deep linking service would be integrated with the app code and not this underlying REST Api, which is why there's no routes supporting deep linking.
+I'll be honest, I didn't know how deep links worked before starting this project.
+Most of what I now loosely understand I've learned from this webpage: [AppsFlyer - Deep Linking For Developers](https://www.appsflyer.com/resources/guides/deep-linking-for-developers/).
+My understanding is a deep linking service would be integrated directly into the app's codebase and not this underlying REST Api, which is why there's no routes supporting deep linking.

 I've put in a basic happy path explaination in the [App Integration](https://github.com/alexissaari/LF.CartonCaps.Referrals.API?tab=readme-ov-file#app-integration) section above.
 Outside of this, I've done my best to add comments to the tops of files when I think a further explaination of my thought process is needed or would be helpful.